eduMFA/eduMFA/doc/configuration/useridresolvers.rst

 Modifying users
 """""""""""""""

-Starting with eduMFA 2.12, you can define the LDAP resolver as editable.
+You can define the LDAP resolver as editable.
 I.e. you can create and modify users from within eduMFA.

 There are two additional configuration parameters for this case.